SophiaShilkina/TG-VK-bot-integration/docs/README.EN.md

 ### Contacts

-If you have any questions, you can contact me on Telegram:
+If you have any questions or suggestions about cooperation, you can contact me on Telegram:
 [Sophia](https://t.me/ShilkinaSK).